-This course examines the financial, marketing, and physical resources of a new venture and the approach of successful entrepreneurs.
+This course examines the financial, marketing, and physical resources of a new venture and the approaches of successful entrepreneurs.
+The exploration of information technology processes and tools applicable to entrepreneurship and small business is included.
 Prerequisite: junior status or permission of instructor.